ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 # Ongoing Advisories

+- 2021-09-03: Two fields were added to reflect the new ICU/non-ICU Bed Availability statistics published on the VHHA dashboard starting September 2, 2021.
 - 2021-09-02: The VHHA resumed reporting bed availability statistics today, but differently than before.
 A new "Inpatient Beds - Total Available Beds" statistic aligns with their prior total available beds statistic thus is now captured in the same "bedAvailability" field.
 The two other new fields (Total ICU Beds, Total non-ICU Beds) don't align with their older statistics so new fields will probably be added to this file to capture those statistics in the next day or two.

 # Files